 Well, all that was almost taken away from Mr. Duncan one evening as he left work headed home.
-This is his story and his message to you.
+This is his story and his message to you:

 My grandfather told me that I was calling an attorney.
-The lady’s insurance called me twice and I told them I wasn’t allowed to speak to them because my grandfather said so.
-With my parents being gone I go to my grandparents for help and advice.
+The lady’s insurance called me twice, and I told them I wasn’t allowed to speak to them because my grandfather said so.
+With my parents being gone, I go to my grandparents for help and advice.

-After dealing with those folks I figured I’d do a little more research on these attorneys before having them come out.
+After dealing with those folks, I figured I’d do a little more research on these attorneys before having them come out.
 And that’s exactly what I did before I called Jason’s office.
-I looked him up, read the reviews and thought what the hell.
+I looked him up, read the reviews, and thought, what the hell.
 I was running out of options.
 The reviews I kept reading said, “he did what he could to help me, not himself.”
-That got me, thinking about how the other attorneys showed up and even the way they spoke.
+That got me thinking about how the other attorneys showed up and even the way they spoke.
 They acted like my ordeal wasn’t worth their time.
-When to me it was my livelihood.
+When to me, it was my livelihood.
 My bills weren’t going to pay their selves.
 My child support didn’t stop, and my medical bills were coming in hot and heavy.

-When the guy from Jason’s office came out he even called and said he was stopping by the store and asked if I needed anything.
+When the guy from Jason’s office came out, he even called and said he was stopping by the store and asked if I needed anything.

-When he arrived he immediately asked how I was doing, something I hadn’t been asked before by my previous visitors.
+When he arrived, he immediately asked how I was doing, something I hadn’t been asked before by my previous visitors.
 He shook my hand without hesitation.
 He came in and sat down with me and talked to me like a normal person.
 This guy was down to earth and seemed like someone I would hang out with.
-I made me forget that I was speaking with an attorney.
+It made me forget that I was speaking with an attorney.

 What about the law firm sticks out in your mind that made you choose LOJET?
 The way they treated me.
-Ms. Eileen my case manager, is the sweetest person in the world.
+Ms. Eileen, my case manager, is the sweetest person in the world.
 Even when she called me to check in after my interview with Jason, she never asked if I was going to choose them.
 She legitimately called to see how I was doing and said she heard I was hurt badly, that she just wanted to check on me.